Walters, Oklahoma: Culture

-Media: The Walters Herald promotes itself as "The Voice of Cotton County."
+The Walters Herald, the local newspaper published since 1925, promotes itself as the "Voice of Cotton County".

-Walters has many annual festivals that take place throughout the year.
-Festivals are centered around the arts, agriculture, western Cowboy culture, and Native American culture.
+Walters has many annual festivals that take place throughout the year, centered around the arts, agriculture, Western cowboy culture, and Native American culture.

 Spring

-The CCAC Arts & Crafts Festival is a judged arts and crafts festival sponsored by the Cotton County Art Council and the Oklahoma Arts Council.
+The CCAC Arts and Crafts Festival is a judged arts-and-crafts festival sponsored by the Cotton County Art Council and the Oklahoma Arts Council.

 Summer

-Comanche Nation Homecoming Powwow, which features multiple categories of traditional American Indian dancing including gourd, cloth, buckskin, straight, fancy and more.
-Food and merchandise vendors are also on-hand.
+Comanche Nation Homecoming Powwow features multiple categories of traditional American Indian dancing, including gourd, cloth, buckskin, straight, fancy and more.
+Food and merchandise vendors are also on hand.

-Round Up Club Rodeo, which besides the actual multi-day rodeo features a parade with decorated cars, trucks, tractors and floats.
+Round Up Club Rodeo, which besides the actual multiday rodeo, features a parade with decorated cars, trucks, tractors, and floats.